IlyaTsokalo/ticket-state-machine/README.md

 7. To be continued...

 ## Setup
-1.Run `docker compose build --no-cache` to build fresh images 2.Run `docker compose up --pull always -d --wait` to start the project
+1. Run `docker compose build --no-cache` to build fresh images
+2. Run `docker compose up --pull always -d --wait` to start the project
 3. Run the `symfony console app:ticket-state-machine` to test the state machine
 4. Run the phpunit tests